dinooo13/dinooo13/README.md

 - 👨🏻‍💻 As a dev I started a blog, posted 2 articles and haven't updated it for the last 2 years [fmeyer.dev](https://fmeyer.dev)
 - ❤️ PHP - How can you not love it?!
-- 🚀 Learning new things everyday
+- 🚀 Learning new things every day
 - 🤔 Thinking about how I can overengineer my next project
 - 🫵🏼 TDD, Mutation Testing
 - 🤝🏼 Let's collab!